prettier/prettier/website/blog/2023-11-29-cli-deep-dive.md

 What the new CLI is doing instead is just parsing all found configurations files, and then just serializing and hashing them, which takes a constant amount of time to do no matter how many files we need to format later, and it only requires a single hash to be remembered in the cache file to account _indirectly_ for configuration files.
 This is safe to do because if the paths to configuration files _and_ their contents don't change, then any file with the same path from the previous run will necessarily be formatted with the same resolved formatting configuration object.
 The only potential issue is if any dependency used to parse those configuration files is actually buggy, but worst case scenario Prettier's own version can be bumped along with the buggy dependency's.

-To give some numbers the current CLI checks Babel's monorepo without a cache in around ~29 seconds, the new CLI needs ~7.5s to do the same without a cache.
+To give some numbers the current CLI checks Babel's monorepo without a cache in around ~29 seconds, the new CLI needs ~7.5s to do the same without a cache and without parallelization.
 If the cache file is enabled and it exists though the current CLI still needs ~22 seconds, while the new CLI needs ~1.3 seconds, and this number can probably be cut in half with more optimizations in the future.

 If there's anything to remember from this long post is that if you want the CLI to go as fast as it can, you need to **remember the cache file**.
 The cache file is stored under `./node_modules/.cache/prettier` by default, and its location can be customized by passing the `--cache-location <path>` flag.
 I'll say it again: if performance matters for your scenario the single biggest thing to do to speed things up here is to remember the cache file between runs.